Culpeper Dental CareGentle · Modern · Family

 • Sealants reduce the risk of cavities by up to 80% in molars

-• They are quick and painless to apply
+• They are quick and comfortable to apply

 • Sealants can last several years with proper care